masm11/emacs/README.md

 Note: Segmentation fault may occur on multiple display environment.

+## Child Frames

+I reimplemented child frames to resolve these issues: #46, #48, and #49.

+In this new version, child frames don't extend beyond the parent frame.

 ## Instead of xrdb

 X has the resource database, and you could store initial default values into it.